Click on a team member to learn more.

-Gilbert J. Winn, Managing Principal, joined WinnCompanies in 2003 as a Project Director with a focus on New York State Development.
+Gilbert J. Winn, Managing Principal and Board Member, joined WinnCompanies in 2003 as a Project Director with a focus on New York State Development.
 Promoted to Vice President in 2007, and then to his current position in 2009, Mr. Winn has more than a decade of experience in the real estate industry.
 During that time, Mr. Winn has managed the origination and development of more than $500 million of real estate investments across the country.
 He has been instrumental in directly overseeing WinnDevelopment, the 20-person division of WinnCompanies, which actively pursues the development, construction and completion of complex residential real estate projects in more than 10 states.
 Mr. Winn also sits on the Executive Board of WinnCompanies.

 Recently, Mr. Winn has focused his efforts on overseeing high-impact historic and environmentally-sustainable redevelopment projects, many of which have received numerous awards from city and state agencies, as well as non-profits and industry associations for their impact on the community, design, sustainable features and historic preservation.
 Mr. Winn was also recently honored as one of the Boston Business Journal’s 2012 “40 under 40” top executives.